Syrian hamster variations: Dark Grey

 Dark Grey is a recessive mutation.
 Due to the Dark Grey's genes, there is often a mutation known as "kinked tail".
 The genes for kinked tail are heavily linked to the Dark Grey gene.

 Light Grey

 This gene is currently extremely rare.
-Light Greys fell out of favour to the Silver Grey and Dark Grey genes due to the fact Light Grey was difficult to breed and a lot of Light Greys had aggression issues and smaller size.
-If two Light Greys were mated any pups which were "LgLg" would die in utero.
+Light Greys fell out of favour to the Silver Grey and Dark Grey genes due to the fact that Light Grey was difficult to breed and a lot of Light Greys had aggression issues and smaller size.
+If two Light Greys were mated, any pups which were "LgLg" would die in utero.